Thermodynamic coprocessor for linear operations with input-size-independent calculation time based on open quantum system

-In fact, these stationary energy flows are mean energy flows, as the fluctuations of temperatures are already averaged when Born-Markov approximation is valid~\cite{carmichael2009open,haake1973statistical,breuer2002theory}.
+Note that the stationary energy flows in OQS in fact are mean stationary energy flows, as the fluctuations of temperatures are already averaged when Born-Markov approximation is valid~\cite{carmichael2009open,haake1973statistical,breuer2002theory}.
 This delivers reliable results due to the fact that reservoirs' correlation functions decay faster than the OQS dissipates~\cite{carmichael2009open,haake1973statistical,breuer2002theory,haake1969non,vovchenko2024transient,cattaneo2019local}.
 Also, the OQS's evolution to the stationary state is accompanied by entropy growth~\cite{breuer2002theory,Landau_StatPhys,spohn1978entropy}.
-However, the OQS's entropy can increase or decrees in this process.
+However, the OQS's entropy can increase or decrease in this process.
 Nevertheless, this does not affect the result of the calculations.
-Mentioned effects mask the contribution of random errors and increase the fault-tolerance of the scheme.
+Mentioned effects mask the contribution of random errors and increase the fault tolerance of the scheme.

-\textit{Electrical analogy for OQS.} Here we develop an electrical analogy for the considered OQS by mapping it to a CS.
-We show that the energy flow in Eq.~(\ref{J_el}) can be associated with electric current in electric circuit presented in Fig.~\ref{Scheme}.
-In this scheme $n$ wires having resistances $R_j$ and potentials $\varphi_j$ applied to their ends are connected by a central node.
-Let denote the potential of the central node $\tilde{\varphi}$.
+Also, we should mention that the influence of the non-Markovian non-resonant stationary energy transport discussed above is negligible in the considering scheme.
+Indeed, the dissipation rate of the OQS is inversely proportional to its dissipation time and defines the spectral width of the non-Markovian non-resonant stationary energy transport~\cite{haug2008quantum,schaller2014open}.
+Thus, in the considering system, this spectral width is of the order of $10^{8}\div 10^{10}$ s$^{-1}$, while the frequency step between OQS's modes is of the order of $10^{11}$ s$^{-1}$.
+Hence, the non-Markovian non-resonant stationary energy transport is irrelevant in the considering setup.

+The discussed realization of the thermodynamic coprocessor has restricted opportunities for the dissipation rates manipulation.
+Thus, it is a worthwhile device when a multiplication of a particularly needed, once-established matrix by an arbitrary normalized positive vector should be done.
+For instance, the considered realization of the coprocessor is suitable for performance in an already learned neural network.

+\textit{Electrical analogy for the OQS.} As CS are usually used in microelectronics, it will be useful to have an electrical analogy of the process considered above to visualize the achieved results.